pippinbarr/cart253-2020/activities/04-dodging-covid19.md

 1. Display the COVID-19 circle and move it across the screen, starting at a random y
 2. Make the COVID-19 circle move back to the left if it goes off the right side
-3. Display the player circle at the mouse location
+3. Display the user circle at the mouse location
 4. Check if the two circles overlap and, if they do, stop the program
 5. Display random static in the background for a visual flourish
 6. Hide the mouse cursor